ucdavis/hpccf-docs/docs/general/account-requests.md

         - If you need access to the free-tier, enter `free-tier`.
     1. Click `Confirm.

-#### If you are a PI and have bought or are planning to purchase resources:
+#### If you are a PI and have bought, or are planning to purchase, resources:

 ??? note "Click to expand"